Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 The Naive Approach: Just Send Everything

 The first instinct when building a code assistant is to send as much context as possible.
 Your project has a utility module?
 Include it.
 There's a shared type definitions file?
-Include that too.
+Throw that in too.
 If the model's context window is 128,000 tokens, fill it to the brim — more information has to be better, right?

 What the model actually receives